MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 *   Your extension must not mine cryptocurrency.

+Extensions manipulating, cheating, or exploiting Microsoft systems, causing revenue loss, or engaging in fraudulent activities are strictly prohibited.

+This prohibition applies to all developers, partners, and third parties.
+Non-compliance may result in extension removal and account suspension or termination.

+Your extension must adhere to applicable laws and regulations, Microsoft's terms of service, and applicable privacy policies.
+Microsoft reserves the right to review extensions for compliance and to promptly remove any noncompliant extension.

 ### 2.9 Illegal Activity

-Your extension must not contain content or functionality that encourages, facilitates or glamorizes illegal activity in the real world.
+Your extension and the associated data must not contain content or functionality that encourages, facilitates, or glamorizes illegal activity in the real world.

 ### 2.10 Excessive Profanity and Inappropriate Content